Co-parenting with your ex: it’s possible!

 I Didn’t Have a Lawyer So I Made It Expensive For Her to Have Lawyers

 This isn’t something I’d recommend to most anyone.
 I’d been coached by lawyers before, but mostly only in Intellectual Property strategy, which still gave me some idea of where the lines were.
 I was careful to keep in mind what to say, what not to say, and I had a family practice attorney friend, Kelly, I could call for unofficial advice (or just to talk me off a ledge) when I needed it.
-I had another local attorney, Rebekah Frye, on retainer too, who was great, but I told her to “not do anything billable”.
+I had another local attorney, Lawyer Rebekah, on retainer too, who was great, but I told her to “not do anything billable”.
 When talking with Marissa’s lawyers I was always polite.
 I avoided introducing anything into the conversation that could be a liability for me.
 I was also loquacious.
 I would write 5 page e-mails to her attorney and copy every lawyer in the office whose e-mail address I had ever seen.
 This made things expensive.
 Pretty soon Marissa’s retainer, probably low 5 figures, was used up and she hadn’t gotten anywhere, other than an expensive delay.

 Then we moved to mediation.
 In round #1, I got my ass handed to me.
 I went into these sessions overconfident and under prepared.
 Marissa, it became clear, had an attorney and/or a shadow mediator coaching her before and after every session on exactly what to say.
 She started every sentence with “I think it is in Luke’s best interest….” before making whatever unreasonable statement or demand that she wanted, even though those demands were often clearly not in Luke’s best interest; but would take a lot of explaining on my part to make the mediator understand why.
 It was hard to listen to that for an hour a week and keep my cool.
 I was promised more time with our son by the Mediator, it happened … slowly.
 Meanwhile, though, Marissa was becoming expert at delaying the inevitable.
 She delayed it for years, even breached one of the mediation agreements to do so (she’d dispute this); but another mediator and another year, when Luke was 7, I finally got to 50/50 time.